'Today is your day, Susan': New Zealanders react to Malcolm Rewa's guilty verdict

 He spent 22 years in prison before the Privy Council quashed his conviction in 2015 and has since received an apology from the Government and $3.5 million in compensation.

+After a stay of the murder charge against Rewa was lifted in 2017 this month's trial was able to proceed.

-Outside Auckland High Court, private investigator Tim McKinnel, who fought to get Teina Pora out of prison, said the guilty verdict was a combination of "justice and trust".
+Outside the High Court at Auckland, private investigator Tim McKinnel, who fought to free Pora from prison, said the guilty verdict was a combination of "justice and trust".

 "Burdett's family and friends have endured 27 years of hardship but today we have seen justice merged with truth."

-McKinnel said the five trials had been tough-going for Burdett's family with a great deal of uncertainty and difficult times in terms of listening to all the evidence.
+McKinnel said the five trials - three for Rewa and two for Pora - had been tough-going for Burdett's family with a great deal of uncertainty and difficult times in terms of listening to all the evidence.

-He said he had spoken to Burdett's brother Jim when he started working on Pora's case and he was "incredibly understanding" and had a lot of questions.
+He had spoken to Burdett's brother Jim when he started working on Pora's case and said he was "incredibly understanding" and had a lot of questions.

 "It was important for us that we acknowledge [Burdett's family] in this.
 It wasn't ever just about Teina.

-"It always involved two families - Teina and Susan's, you couldn't deal with one without the other."
+"It always involved two families - Teina's and Susan's, you couldn't deal with one without the other."

 McKinnel said it was undeniable his team had had some difficult times in dealing with the police but he wasn't here today to dwell on that.

-He described Rewa as a "monster" but people like that were no born that way.
-"There is probably a story to tell in my view as to how he ended up being in this position but that's not to take away from the pain and suffering he has inflicted."
+He described Rewa, who will be sentenced on March 26, as a "monster" but said people like that were not born that way.

+"There is probably a story to tell in my view as to how he ended up being in this position but that's not to take away from the pain and suffering he has inflicted," he said.

-For Pora, this was a very important day as he had talked about it ten years ago, McKinnel told media outside the court house.
+For Pora, this was a very important day as he had talked about it 10 years ago, McKinnel told media outside the courthouse.

-"He was of course wanting to get out of jail for something he hadn't done."
+"He was of course wanting to get out of jail for something he hadn't done," he said of Pora.

 McKinnel said it was frustrating Rewa didn't speak up while Pora was locked up for all those years but "was not unexpected."